SOFE3650F18/project-group-27/Deliverable 2/Iteration 1/README.md

 ![Views Diagram](ViewsDiagram.jpg) <br>
 **FIGURE 2.2** Sketch of a module view of client side and server side architecture <br>

+The following table summarizes the information that is captured in Figure 2.2:

 | Element | Responsibility |
 | :------ | :------------- |
 | Presentation CS | This layer contains all the modules that are related to the user interactions with the system. |